 It’s important to note that finding the best therapeutic approach for your anxiety will take time.

-You and your doctor, therefore, can opt for a variety of different treatment options.
+Therefore, you and your doctor can opt for a variety of different treatment options.

 1. Treat the underlying causes